If you could choose your memorial, would it change how you live your life?

 27 October 2017 - 4 February 2018

 Royal Shakespeare Theatre

-Echoing some of the key themes of A Christmas Carol, Kane suggests that to consider one’s own memorial might offer an opportunity to create a personal public sculpture.
-At the very least, this exercise could be an option to take some control of how we are commemorated and it might even influence how we live our lives.
+Kane suggests to consider one’s own memorial might offer an opportunity to create a personal public sculpture.
+At the very least, this exercise could allow us to take some control of how we are commemorated and it might even influence how we live our lives.

 Early Graves is a commission by the Royal Shakespeare Company.